bereanarchive/bereanarchive/articles/history/shroud-of-turin-carbon-dating.md

 6. Ray Rogers found vanillin (from the breakdown of ++lignin++) in the carbon-14 dated corner of the Shroud, the medieval backing cloth added to the shroud, and other medieval linens, but non in the rest of the shroud, the dead sea scrolls, or other ancient linens.[^rogers-2005:j] [^rogers-2005:k] [^ball-2005:a]
 7. The carbon-14 dated corner is thinner[^schwalbe-1982:a] [^freer-waters-2010:b] and has lighter weft (vertical) threads than the rest of the shroud.[^raes-1974:b]
 8. A backing cloth (known as the Holland cloth) was added to the shroud in 1534 to provide support.
 However, the part of the Holland cloth behind the corner of the shroud that was carbon dated appears different than the rest of the Holland cloth.
 This suggests that sometime after 1534, the bottom left corner of the Holland cloth and the Shroud both went missing (perhaps at the same time) and were later replaced.[^benford-2008:b]
-9. In photographs, three modern textile repair experts have claimed to see differences of the linen between the bottom left corner and the adjacent cloth.[^marino-2000:a] [^marino-2000:b] [^marino-2000:c]
+9. Three out of three modern textile repair experts who were shown photos of the carbon-dated corner have claimed to see differences of the linen between the corner and the adjacent cloth.[^marino-2000:a] [^marino-2000:b] [^marino-2000:c]

 Additionally, many suspicious and unscientific activities surrounded the 1988 carbon dating of the shroud, including: